Fannon/mobo-documentation/Modeling/manual.md

 There are many implementation specific additions to the schema.
 They are prefixed with `smw_` and `sf_` and support the various settings and possibilities of Semantic MediaWiki and Semantic Forms.

-A comprehensive overview can be found in the [Schemas Documentation](../Schemas/).

 The implementation specific settings are often directly passed through to the end system.
 In those cases, the available options are documented by the end system.